Externality

 Externalities often occur when the production or consumption of a product or service's private price equilibrium cannot reflect the true costs or benefits of that product or service for society as a whole.
 This causes the externality competitive equilibrium to not adhere to the condition of Pareto optimality.
 Thus, since resources can be better allocated, externalities are an example of market failure.

 Externalities can be either positive or negative.
 Governments and institutions often take actions to internalize externalities, thus market-priced transactions can incorporate all the benefits and costs associated with transactions between economic agents.
 The most common way this is done is by imposing taxes on the producers of this externality.
 This is usually done similar to a quote where there is no tax imposed and then once the externality reaches a certain point there is a very high tax imposed.
 However, since regulators do not always have all the information on the externality it can be difficult to impose the right tax.
 Once the externality is internalized through imposing a tax the competitive equilibrium is now Pareto optimal.

-For example, manufacturing activities that cause air pollution impose health and clean-up costs on the whole society, whereas the neighbors of individuals who choose to fire-proof their homes may benefit from a reduced risk of a fire spreading to their own houses.
-If external costs exist, such as pollution, the producer may choose to produce more of the product than would be produced if the producer were required to pay all associated environmental costs.
-Because responsibility or consequence for self-directed action lies partly outside the self, an element of externalization is involved.
-If there are external benefits, such as in public safety, less of the good may be produced than would be the case if the producer were to receive payment for the external benefits to others.